Wow, it's the future, it's amazing!…

 Fused deposition modelling:

-A coil of material (called "filament") is heated to its melting temperature through a nozzle, which comes to deposit very thin layers.
-The position of the nozzle varies over 3 axes (x, y, z) over time, which allows to build the desired up-and-down object layer by layer.
+A coil of material (called "filament") is heated to its melting temperature through a nozzle and is then deposited in very thin layers.
+The position of the nozzle varies over 3 axes (x, y, z) over time, which allows us to build the desired object layer by layer.

 Selective Laser Sintering:

-The raw material is in liquid form, it is polymerized layer by layer by UV rays that harden the resin in places.
-There are several forms of stereolithography: in some cases the object emerges from a layer of raw material (see the image below), in other cases the object is build in a tank of liquid from the top to the bottom.
+The raw material, in liquid form, is polymerized layer by layer by UV rays that harden the resin in places.
+There are several forms of stereolithography: in some cases the object emerges from a layer of raw material (see the image below), in other cases the object is build in a tank of liquid from top to bottom.

 Use of 3D printing for instrument making

-The use of 3D printing to make musical instruments has increased in the past few years.
-For strings and percussion, the material used to make the instrument is crucial because it vibrates and creates sound.
+The use of 3D printing to make musical instruments has increased over the last few years.
+For strings and percussion, the material used to make the instrument is crucial, because it vibrates and creates sound.
 For wind instruments, however, the material has no influence on the sound, it is the internal geometry that counts.
-We can therefore use 3D printing to create wind instruments with variable geometric shapes, and this in new materials.
-Here are some examples of the use of 3D printing in instruments making:
+We can therefore use 3D printing to create wind instruments with various geometric shapes, and all this in new materials.
+Here are some examples of 3D printing for making instruments: